How is brand defined?

 There’s a lot to unpack when it comes to your brand, but it all begins with your logo.
 This is the visual foundation of your brand, branding strategy, and brand identity.
 It’s one of the very first interactions customers and clients have with a company, and that’s why it’s important to set the right impression.
 A logo should be a source of pride of ownership—it should feel exciting to share a logo: to friends, family, and especially customers and clients.
 And the process should be equally exciting.
 So let’s jump right into it.

-Where it all begins—your logo
+Where it all begins — the logo

 - Information Gathering